fusefactory/ofxRTTrP/README.md

 # ofxRTTrP

-OpenFrameworks addon used to retrive data from [Real-Time Tracking Procol](https://rttrp.github.io/RTTrP-Wiki/index.html).
+OpenFrameworks addon used to retrieve data from [Real-Time Tracking Procol](https://rttrp.github.io/RTTrP-Wiki/index.html).
 This is the protocol used by [Blacktrax](https://Blacktrax.cast-soft.com/).

 For now it works only in main thread, but i think it is possible a multithread implementation  with a marked improvement in performance.